 Ariel lost 10 pounds in the first month and was starting to feel really good as she developed new habits that resonated well with her lifestyle.
 The second month, there were a few stumbles and the weight loss was not as much.
 Ariel was hard on herself and yet she did not give up.
 Moving through the tough times showed her that she could overcome obstacles, which gave her strength.

 The little and big wins propelled her to examine her career aspirations and what she wanted to do next.
-What we found is that she didn’t need a new career as so much worked well., Rather, she needed to re-frame her job and career to take ownership of her projects, leadership of her team, and recognition of her accomplishments that will enable her to be in the right place for a promotion.
-This is still a work in progress, but Ariel is going to achieve her goals and she is having fun as getting healthy and fit has opened up opportunities for her to try new activities like yoga and to meet new friends in a hiking group.
+What we found is that she didn’t need a new career as so much fit well.
+Rather, she needed to re-frame her job and career to take ownership of her projects, leadership of her team, and recognition of her accomplishments that would enable her to be in the right place for advancement.
+This is still a work in progress, but Ariel is going to achieve her goals and she is having fun as getting healthy and fit has opened up opportunities for her to try new activities like yoga, and to meet new friends in a hiking group.

 Whether you need to lose weight or not, it is important to rev up your engine and get re-charged to enhance your physical health and spirit.
 One of the best ways to do it is to get outdoors, which can shift your energy and outlook so you feel better.
 Nature is a healer whether you are biking, hiking, or walking on a trail along the ocean, in the woods or even on a city street.
 And the real bonus is what it does for your physical and mental health.

 I enjoy walking and jogging and use a free activity tracker on my phone.
 I set goals for myself and it drives me to get out every day.
-Since I started many months ago I have firmed up, lost a few pounds and am healthier.
+Since I started a year ago, I have firmed up, lost a few pounds and am stronger.
+I live in San Francisco so climbing our many hills is great for my legs and butt.
 One of the best things is that there is so much that you can discover and explore while on foot that you probably don’t even see when driving.

-And if you prefer to stay indoors, you can go to the gym and if you want to stay home there are many options including online live and recorded classes.
+If you prefer to stay indoors, you can go to the gym and if you want to stay home there are many options including online live and recorded classes and/or home equipment.
 I actually have a client that does his work while using a desk treadmill.
 The pace is slower so he can focus, not get out of breath and get things done.
 We actually do virtual meetings while he is on his treadmill.

 If I haven’t convinced you yet here are more benefits of exercise and getting outdoors: